-The Business Information Technology (BIT) programs are either one or two years in length.
-The two-year program leads to an Associate in Applied Science degree in Business Information Technology.
-The one-year programs lead to a certificate in Administrative Assisting, Business Information Technology, Information Processor, Information Technology Specialist, and Medical Office Receptionist.
+The Administrative Assisting Programs are either one or two years in length.
+The two-year program leads to an Associate in Applied Science degree in Administrative Assisting.
+The one-year programs lead to a certificate in Administrative Office Support, Business Software, Medical Billing Specialist, and Medical Coding Specialist.